JBouwer/boost-quickbook-support/README.md

 1. Otherwise the specified path is prepended in turn by each of the workspace directories - if it exists, it is used.
 1. Otherwise the specified path is used as specified.

+Also note that:
+* If they exist, the following local filesystem directories (and subdirectories) are trusted, and added to the `localResourceRoots` of the preview `Webview`:
+    * The _workspace directory_.
+    * The `out` subdirectory of the installed extension directory.
+    * All settings-specified paths.
+* To use local filesystem resources (e.g. `CSS` file, or _Boost_ directory), prepend each with a `vscode-resource:` scheme;
+  e.g. `vscode-resource:/path/to/my/css_file.css`.
+  See the  [WebView API documentation](https://code.visualstudio.com/api/extension-guides/webview#loading-local-content) for more on this subject.

 ## Known Issues

 This extension is not bullet proof.
 It is only intended as the next step up from a pure text editor - not as a *complete documentation writing tool*.